How to Be a Pilot in the Army

 Army pilots help other soldiers by providing both field and technical support.
 Army pilots begin their service by undergoing the same basic training and courses of study as all members of the Army.
 Candidates then go through rigorous, specialized training to earn the ability to fly.

 A high school diploma is required.
 Being in the army will require basic training and flight training.
-According to glassdoor.com, U.S. Army helicopter pilots made a median annual salary of $87,519 as of September 2016.
+According to Payscale.com, U.S. Army helicopter pilots made an average annual salary of $69,042 as of August 2019.

 Let's examine the steps necessary to become a US Army pilot.